 If price spikes worry you, what you can do about it?

 We have some clever little tools and tricks to help Flicksters take control of their power bills, especially during high price events.
 The CHOICE app offers simple, real-time market price information, with push notifications that will alert you when the price gets high.
 During a price spike, we recommend turning off any unnecessary appliances or switches.
-Keep warm, lights on where you need them and be sensible about turning things off.
+Stay warm, keep lights on where you need them and be sensible about turning things off.

 Because price is determined by the levels of supply and demand in the market, responding to a high price by switching things off contributes to a reduction in demand, thereby improving the supply-demand situation.
 Equally, getting into the habit of using power at low-demand times of the day, like late evening or overnight, reduces the likelihood of a price spike.